wasiejen/Free-Snap-Tap/README.md

 ## Easy Usage

-- Just execute the snap-tapping.exe
+- Start via snap-tapping.exe and a Command Window will open with further explanations.
-- If you want to configure the tap grouping you have to see Installation and Usage
+- If you want to configure the Tap Grouping you have to see Installation and Usage.
+- Have fun. :-)

 ## Controls